Blendify/blender-manual/trunk/blender_docs/manual/addons/3d_view/measureit.rst

    :align: center
    :figwidth: 640px

 Overview
 --------

-Located in the :menuselection:`3D View --> Sidebar --> View tab` The :menuselection:`Measureit Tools` panel is described below.
+Located in the :menuselection:`3D View --> Sidebar --> View tab` The Measureit Tools panel is described below.

-- To view the measures you need to Press the :menuselection:`Show` button.
+To view the measures you need to press the *Show* button.
-- Many measure styles appear greyed out in the menu, these are active in edit modes.
+Many measure styles appear grayed out in the menu, these are active in Edit Mode.

-- Sub panel :menuselection:`Mesh Debug` has extra display options.
+- The Mesh Debug sub panel has extra display options.
-- Sub panel :menuselection:`Items` appears after adding a Measure.
+- The Items sub panel appears after adding a measure.
 This contains the color settings for each measure.
-- Sub panel :menuselection:`Configuration` contains the font settings.
+- The Configuration sub panel contains the font settings.
-- Sub panel :menuselection:`Render` contains the render settings.
+- The Render sub panel contains the render settings.

 Usage